bstearns07/bstearns07/gateway.md

 ## 🛠️ How to Use This Guide
 1. 🔎 Browse the project directory below for something you'd like to learn more about
-2. 📌 Click a project name to jump to its summary
+2. 🚀 Use the summary link to jump down to a project's summary for a brief overview
-3. 🚀 Use the repository link to view the full project repository on GitHub
+3. 📌 Click a project name view the full project repository on GitHub
 4. 🔗 Use the Live Demo link if provided to open the app in your browser and give it a try!

 ---